-- + an additional \$1.3 billion/year in renewal funding - + an additional \$100 million/year to cover amortized cost of rebuilding 346 schools - + an additional \$165 million/year for operational maintenance in schools - = AN ADDITIONAL \$1.6 BILLION OF ANNUAL FUNDING until the \$16.8-billion+ repair backlog in school buildings is eliminated and the \$1 billion of SCI funding can be redirected
+- + an additional \$1.3 billion/year in renewal funding - + an additional \$100 million/year to cover amortized cost of rebuilding 346 schools - + an additional \$165 million/year for operational maintenance in schools - = AN ADDITIONAL \$1.6 BILLION OF ANNUAL FUNDING until the \$16.8-billion+ repair backlog in school buildings is eliminated and the \$1 billion of SCI funding can be redirected our economy.
+We cannot lose another generation of students learning in abysmal school conditions.

-The \$16.8-billion+ of disrepair that plagues Ontario's publicly funded schools accumulated over decades, so is not going to be solved overnight.
-However, we look to your provincial government to take the bold steps to invest in our publicly funded schools as critical infrastructure and, in so doing, make a critical investment in our youth, our communities, and our economy.
-We cannot lose another generation of students learning in abysmal learning conditions.
 It is worth noting that had your government adopted this funding approach immediately upon taking power in 2018, schools would have been in significantly better shape to provide safe, robust learning environments amidst the COVID-19 pandemic.
 We cannot underinvest in critical public infrastructure and then expect it to provide what is needed amidst a crisis situation.

+The \$16.8-billion+ of disrepair that plagues Ontario's publicly funded schools accumulated over decades, so is not going to be solved overnight.
+However, we look to your provincial government to take the bold steps to invest in our publicly funded schools as critical infrastructure and, in so doing, make a critical investment in our youth, our communities, and

 Reactive repairs waste taxpayer money.
 When repairs and maintenance of publicly funded assets are done reactively instead of proactively, maintenance is far more expensive.
-Every homeowner knows that if you wait to replace your roof until the roof is leaking, the roof job is a much more expensive undertaking than to have replaced your roof proactively.
+Every homeowner knows that if you wait to replace your roof until the roof is leaking, the roof repair job is a much more expensive undertaking than to have replaced your roof proactively.
 Complications such as water damage, rodents and mold can significantly add to the overall expense.
-Due to the chronic and gross underfunding of school repairs for two decades, school boards are in a position that most repairs are done reactively.
+Due to the chronic and gross underfunding of school repairs for two decades, school boards have been and continue to be in the unfortunate position of addressing most repairs reactively.
 We know that your government will recognize the waste in that approach, and we urge you to please take the bold steps needed to significantly increase funding by at least \$1.6-billion+/year - on top of the current funding - to eliminate the \$16.8-billion+ of accumulated disrepair in Ontario's publicly funded school buildings as quickly as possible.
-We also urge you to determine the funding required each year to also address disrepair and inadequacies schoolyards and portables.
+We also urge you to determine the funding required each year to also address disrepair and inadequacies in schoolyards and portables.

 With power comes responsibility and accountability.
 In 1998, Mike Harris' PC government amalgamated school boards and implemented a new funding formula, with school boards relying exclusively on the provincial government for funding.
 In 2002, the Rozanski report, commissioned by the PC government, identified that \$5.6-billion of disrepair had accumulated in Ontario's publicly funded schools since the provincial government took over education funding.
 Furthermore, the Rozanski report identified that the yearly funding provided by the provincial government to school boards for school renewal was less than 1% of the value of the current replacement value of schools, even though established guidelines recommended that governments provide a minimum of 1.5% - 4% of the current facility replacement value of a building for renewal needs each year.
 The Liberal governments that held power for the 15 years after the Rozanski report allowed the \$5.6-billion of disrepair in Ontario's publicly funded schools to triple to \$15.9-billion.
 Since the current government came to power in 2018, we've seen a further increase to \$16.8-billion+.
+We do not actually know current disrepair totals because the Ford government has failed to exhibit any transparency on this data and stopped making annual updates and public releases of current disrepair data.